MoolahModding/site/docs/custom-music/index.md

 If you package it like this, it will play for a moment in the game, but will quickly turn to loud static.
-To fix this issue, open the uexp you extracted earlier in a hex editor software, then open the properties window of the ubulk file you Originally extracted.
+To fix this issue, open the uexp you extracted earlier in a hex editor software, then open the properties window of the ubulk file you originally extracted.
 Take the size (in bytes) of the ubulk, and convert it to hex here: https://www.save-editor.com/tools/wse_hex.html

 Make sure to have Little Endian box ticked.